plai-group/admin-info/Onboarding.md

   * Booking meetings with Frank and vacation request procedures
   * [Repository of admnistrative procedures](https://github.com/plai-group/admin-info)
   * [Use of computational resources](https://github.com/plai-group/cluster-docs)
+  * Add to fwood group on the CS internal system (names need to be sent to help@cs.ubc.ca by us)

 5. Review [mandatory training for all workers](https://srs.ubc.ca/training-and-general-education-courses/mandatory-training-for-all-ubc-workers/?login)